lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 #### Node Creation

 DAG nodes are created by `_create_nodes`.
-It takes in the workflow class as an argument, and returns a list of nodes.
-Have you wondered how Metaflow understands the workflow definition and creates a graph topology out of it?
-Well, it relies on the `ast` module (short for [_Abstract Syntax Tree - AST_](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) for that, which we will read below:
+It inspects the workflow class source code, creates a graph topology out of it, and returns a dictionary of DAG nodes.
+Have you wondered how Metaflow does this?
+Well, it relies on `ast` module (short for [_Abstract Syntax Tree - AST_](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) for that, which expresses the source code in a tree-like structure.

 ```python
 def _create_nodes(self, flow_class) -> dict[str, DAGNode]: